awsdocs/aws-transfer-user-guide/doc_source/API_DescribedServer.md

  ** ProtocolDetails **   <a name="TransferFamily-Type-DescribedServer-ProtocolDetails"></a>
  The protocol settings that are configured for your server\.
  Use the `PassiveIp` parameter to indicate passive mode\.
-Enter a single dotted\-quad IPv4 address, such as the external IP address of a firewall, router, or load balancer\.
+Enter a single IPv4 address, such as the public IP address of a firewall, router, or load balancer\.
 Type: [ProtocolDetails](API_ProtocolDetails.md) object
 Required: No